petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [Zenodo](https://zenodo.org/search?q=&f=resource_type%3Asoftware&l=list&p=1&s=10&sort=newest)
-and if you're lucky you'll find a README with a list of manual steps explaining how to install necessary packages, download data to certain locations, and run the project's analyses and visualizations.
+and if you're lucky you'll find a README with a list of manual steps explaining how to install necessary packages, download data to specific locations, and run the project's analyses and visualizations.
 Often you'll see a collection of numbered scripts and/or notebooks with no instructions at all.